dogtopus/sega-slider/README.md

 URI format: `rfcomm://<bdaddr>/sdp?name=[name]&uuid=[uuid]`

 The BDADDR format is the same as Bluetooth RFCOMM URI.
 The two optional query parameters, `name` and `uuid`, are used to select the desired service announced via SDP, by service name and UUID respectively.
 The first serial port class service that matches the specified criteria will be used by the program.

+For example, to connect to a [Windows incoming COM port](https://www.verizon.com/support/knowledge-base-20605/) named COM11, use `rfcomm://<bdaddr>/sdp?name=COM11`.
+Note that games may not accept Bluetooth serial port as-is due to short timeout intervals, so you may need to combine hub4com and com0com to keep the serial port alive for accepting connections from Bluetooth devices.